What is microblading?

 What happens after the first microblading appointment?

 For the first 5-7 days after your appointment, your eyebrows will be extremely dark.
 After 7 days the intensity of the brow color will subside.
 Do not try to remove the color on your own or you will create scarring which cannot be corrected.
 You can only apply distilled/sterile water and balm on your brows for the first 7-10 days.
 After 30 days you will need to return for a second appointment.
 A second followup appointment is done one month after the first treatment.
 10-30% of the microbladed eyebrow hairs will disappear after the first appointment because the body metabolizes some of the pigment.
 This can vary person to person.
+This treatment is repeated for 2-3 appointments in a layering process.
+All skin heals differently so clients should be prepared for the commitment.

 How long do the results from microblading last?